wp-plugins/dreamobjects/readme.txt

 == Description ==

-DreamHost has its own Cloud - <a href="http://dreamhost.com/cloud/dreamobjects/">DreamObjects</a>.

-DreamObjects™ is an inexpensive, scalable object storage service that was developed from the ground up to provide a reliable, flexible cloud storage solution for entrepreneurs and developers.
+DreamHost has its own Cloud - <a href="http://dreamhost.com/cloud/dreamobjects/">DreamObjects™</a> - an inexpensive, scalable object storage service that was developed from the ground up to provide a reliable, flexible cloud storage solution for entrepreneurs and developers.
 It provides a perfect, scalable storage solution for your WordPress site.

+Well now that we've gotten the sales-pitch out of the way, DreamObjects Connections will plugin your WordPress site into DreamObjects, tapping into the amazing power of automated backups, fileuploaders, and more!

 = Backup Features =
 * Automatically backs up your site (DB and files) to your DreamObjects cloud on a daily, weekly, or monthly schedule.